airalab/robonomics-wiki/docs/ptz-camera.md

 </code-helper>

 That's all.
-Now you should see the RTZ camera card on the dashboard along with control buttons.
+Now you should see the PTZ camera card on the dashboard along with control buttons.

 ## Troubleshooting
 If you are using Home Assistant Core and you don't see a stream from the camera, you should install "stream" and "FFMPEG" integrations.